 I was hugely privileged to be able to take five friends to run the Silver City Endurance Runs 50k course today.
 We all agreed that the scenic vistas were unparalleled and that the country was beautiful and unique.
 The mixture of junipers, aspens, wildflowers, evergreens, rock outcroppings, sage, and mine tailings make this run beautiful.
 A couple of climbs make the run challenging, but overall the 50k course is very runnable, as are the 100k and 30k routes as well.
+Registration will begin at the Wilson Creek Frozen 50k on January 21, 2012.
 See all the pictures from this weekend’s run here.
-Pictures from course scouting 8.20.2011

 On July 7, 2011, we were finally successful in riding MOST of the 100k course that remained unscouted.
 Get excited, guys.
 This is a tremendously diverse and beautiful course, beginning in Silver City (elev.
 6100′) and traversing from a high at Hayden Peak (8400′) to a low out towards Reynolds Creek (5300′).